jylhakos/InternetOfThings/REST/README.md

 Import Gin middleware from "github.com/gin-contrib/cors" to enable CORS and use Default() function to allow all origins.

-CORS is a net/http handler implementing Cross Origin Resource Sharing in Golang.
+The CORS protocol uses net/http handler to implement the CORS protocol using Golang.

 An HTTP response to a CORS request can include the `Access-Control-Allow-Origin` headers.